 Andy Warhol, One Dollar Bill (Silver Certificate), 1962, casein and pencil on linen, 52⅛ x 71⅝ inches

 The IRS recognizes only one type of value, which is "fair market value," defined as "the price that property would sell for on the open market.
 It is the price that would be agreed on between a willing buyer and a willing seller, with neither being required to act, and both having reasonable knowledge of the relevant facts" (IRS Publication 561).
-Fair Market Value is generally accepted to include all transaction costs.
+Fair Market Value is generally accepted to include all transaction costs, such as the buyer’s premium at auction.

 Appraisals for tax purposes include: